 COMMON BRAND NAME(S): Avandia

-WARNING: This medication may infrequently cause or worsen certain heart problems (congestive heart failure, heart attack).
-Seek immediate medical attention if you notice any symptoms of heart problems, including: swelling of the hands/feet, unusual/sudden weight gain, trouble breathing, chest pain/discomfort.
+WARNING: This medication may infrequently cause or worsen a certain heart problem (congestive heart failure).
+Tell your doctor right away if you notice any symptoms of heart failure, including: swelling of the hands/feet, unusual/sudden weight gain, trouble breathing, unusual tiredness.

 Rosiglitazone works by helping to restore your body's proper response to insulin, thereby lowering your blood sugar.
 Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or stroke.